Updated: Sep 8

-🧐Why I quit my Anesthesia job at North Florida NFAC, Would never work for this group again AND why I am considering leaving the anesthesia profession all together…
+🧐Why I quit my Anesthesia job at Envision Healthcare - North Florida Anesthesia Consultants (NFAC), Would never work for this group again AND why I am considering leaving the anesthesia profession all together…

 Seriously though.
 I would work at McDonald's before returning to work for this sad group again.

 👉Today was the day the proverbial "straw broke the camel’s back" and I am seriously considering not being a practicing CRNA any longer...
 At least in Florida anyways...

 Envision Healthcare, they run a monopoly on the anesthesia system here in Florida....

 My experience with Envision (NFAC) started in November 2018, when I accepted a CRNA position covering L&D for 24 hour shifts…..